lou024/Chess/README.md

 ## Simple Java implementation of Chess
 ### To run this program:
 1. Download the repository
-2. Execute the following command in terminal: 'javac Main.java && java Main'
+2. Within 'src', execute the following command in terminal: 'javac Main.java && java Main'.